audy/docker-uclust/readme.md

 # docker-uclust

-This is a Dockerfile for Robert Edgar's UCLUST v1.2.22q (Licensed ONLY for use in PyNAST and QIIME).
+This is a Dockerfile for Robert Edgar's UCLUST v1.2.22q.

+Since this version of UCLUST is "Licensed ONLY for use in PyNAST and QIIME", the license applies downstream.
+You can only use this docker container as part of PyNAST and QIIME.
+The Dockerfile itself is open source (MIT).

 ```bash
 # (in this repository